lorenzo-rovigatti/tacoxDNA/README.md

 * A [PDB](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html) file containing the positions of all atoms composing the strand(s) contained in the oxDNA configuration file

 ## Twist and writhe analyzer

+## Acknowledgements

+* Some of the files in the src/libs folder have been adapted from oxDNA source code